williamDalston/schrodingers-cat-website/content/articles/qc-experiment-003.md

 ### Suicide Implications

 If quantum immortality is real, does it make suicide safer?
-This is dangerous thinking—quantum immortality doesn't protect you from classical death.
+This is dangerous thinking quantum immortality doesn't protect you from classical death.

 ### Existential Implications